dylanesque/Cheatsheets/js.md

 -Synchronously executed (each line is run in order that the code appears)

--The simplest explanation of the event loop is this: if there is any synchronous code on the call stack waiting to be run, asynchronous code such as a function wrapped in setTimeout will not run until the sync code (including that in the global context) is clear
+-The simplest explanation of the event loop is this: if there is any synchronous code on the call stack waiting to be run, asynchronous code such as a function wrapped in setTimeout will not run until the sync code (including that in the global context) is cleared

 ES5 Web Browser APIs with callbacks are: